KL, mega sale city

 Suria KLCC retains its class

-Also check out the pewter at Selangor Pewter Showroom (223, tel: 2698-6244).
 If you need to recharge again, check out the 1920s Coliseum Café for a cold beer and heavenly, but spicy, prawn sambal, accompanied by their home-baked Chinese toast with REAL butter.
-Despite the dismaying crush of tourist coaches, The Craft Cultural Complex (Jalan Conlay, tel: 2162-7533) is still a great venue for batik, rattan baskets and other traditional handicraft sourced from around the country.
+Despite the dismaying crush of tourist coaches, The Craft Cultural Complex (Jalan Conlay, tel: 2162-7459) is still a great venue for batik, rattan baskets and other traditional handicraft sourced from around the country.
 In fact, the complex’s main attraction is its community of artists and their workshops.
 Get to know these artists while observing them at work and you may just go home with some unique finds.

-If you can’t get enough of pewter, arrange for your hotel to send you right to the doorstep of the Royal Selangor Visitor Center (4, Jalan Usahawan 6, tel: 4145-6122) in Setapak Jaya.
+For some pewter shopping, arrange for your hotel to send you right to the doorstep of the Royal Selangor Visitor Centre (4, Jalan Usahawan 6, tel: 4145-6000) in Setapak Jaya.
 Walking through this contemporary structure is an educational experience in itself: learn about the history of Royal Selangor, its origins and the science of pewter.
-The full and latest range of pewter is available here.
+Besides watching artisans displaying their skill, you can also mould your own pewter bowl at the workshop.
+The full and latest range of pewter is available here, which includes modern tableware, jewellery and accessories.

 Glitzy shopping malls, Suria